CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.2.md

-# Exercise 07: Reviewing Security and Compliance in Copilot Using Data Classification
+# Exercise 7.2: Reviewing Security and Compliance in Copilot Using Data Classification (Read Only)

 ## Introduction